What we do

 On Wednesday and Thursday morning, research works were presented by:

-Thursday afternoon was devoted to discussions around the notion of ‘values’ and how to manage them within the project in order to achieve our goals of implementing a Cosmopolitan Approach.
+Thursday afternoon was devoted to discussions around the notion of "values" and how to manage them within the project in order to achieve our goals of implementing a Cosmopolitan Approach.
 We had presentations by Marie Forget (values in human and social geography) and Gwendoline Torterat (values in archaeology approached through audiovisual anthropology), followed by a discussion chaired by Julien Monney on how to spatialise values in order to integrate them into a GIS tool.

-Friday morning was a time of planning for 2024, with Hugo Quemin’s doctoral research and Juliette Barthelemy and Shanty Fisher‘s master’s theses that are already scheduled, as well as plans for other French and Southern African students.
+Friday morning was a time of planning for 2024, with Hugo Quemin's doctoral research and Juliette Barthélemy and Shanty Fisher's master's theses that are already scheduled, as well as plans for other French and Southern African students.
 We also planned future fieldwork sessions, RAHMSA workshop (Presenting Rock Art, France) participation in international conferences and publications.

-2nd annual COSMO-ART meeting
+2nd biannual COSMO-ART meeting

-• Chambéry, France
+- Chambéry, France

-• 31 January – 2 Februrary 2023
+- 31 January - 2 Februrary 2023

-• The Team
+- The Team

-During this plenary meeting, we discussed the current and future research actions, while continuing the collective work around the notion of ‘values’.
+During this plenary meeting, we discussed the current and future research actions, while continuing the collective work around the notion of "values".

 Finally, on Thursday morning, discussions were held with those involved in the photographic exhibition project, which is due to open in Platfontein at the beginning of July.
-Based on the work carried out by Leïla Baracchini using the photovoice method, this exhibition consists of a selection of photographs taken and commented on by members of the Khwe and the !Xun communities on their relationship with the heritage of their landscape environment.
+Based on the work carried out by Leïla Baracchini using the photovoice method, this exhibition will consist of a selection of photographs taken and commented on by members of the Khwe and the !Xun communities on their relationship with the heritage of their landscape environment.

 Seminar 'values'

-The aim of this one-day seminar was to continue, with a smaller group, the reflections on the notion and term ‘values’ started in September 2022 and to prepare the continuation of the joint work on this aspect.
+The aim of this one-day seminar was to continue, with a smaller group, the reflections on the notion and term "values" started in September 2022 and to prepare the continuation of the joint work on this aspect.
 Mélanie Duval, Loïc Jeanson and Julien Monney met in Chambéry for one day.

 Having recently joined the COSMO-ART project, Loïc explained how he had approached the question of heritage values as part of his doctoral research and since then as part of his post-doctoral research.
 Specialised in the history of science and digital humanities, he presented his way of analysing discursive materials in order to identify the value registers mobilised by the enunciating actors as well as the characteristic elements of these value registers.
 Using modelling tools, he then explained how he links these registers and their characteristics in order to show the construction of the values on which any process of patrimonialisation is based.

-1st annual COSMO-ART meeting
+1st biannual COSMO-ART meeting

-• Chambéry, France
+- Chambéry, France

-• 8 – 9 September 2022
+- 8 - 9 September 2022

-• The Team
+- The Team

 These two days of meetings and collective discussions were organised around several distinct times.

-The first day was devoted to a more in-depth presentation of the study areas selected for research within COSMO-ART, i.e. the rock art sites around the Kimberley region (Wildebeest Kuil, Wonderwerk cave, Nooitgedacht, Driekospeiland) as well as the rock art sites in the Erongo Massif and Spitzkoppe in Namibia.
-This in-depth presentation of the sites was enriched by the presentation of the first research work undertaken on the Wildebeest Kuil site with the presentation of Hugo Quemin’s Master 1 work in geography, the presentation of the first results of Leïla Baracchini’s post-doctoral work in social anthropology and the presentation of the Geographic Information System created by Julien Monney.
+The first day was devoted to a more detailled presentation of the study areas selected for research within COSMO-ART, i.e. the rock art sites around the Kimberley region (Wildebeest Kuil, Wonderwerk cave, Nooitgedacht, Driekospeiland) as well as the rock art sites in the Erongo Mountains and Spitzkoppe area in Namibia.
+This presentation of the sites was enriched by the presentation of the first research work undertaken on the Wildebeest Kuil site with the presentation of Hugo Quemin's Master 1 work in geography, the presentation of the first results of Leïla Baracchini's post-doctoral work in social anthropology and the presentation of the Geographic Information System created by Julien Monney.
 These presentations were accompanied by in-depth discussions on the contributions of this comparative approach.
-The team also discussed the research actions planned for the rest of 2022, taking stock of the procedure for submitting data to the Data Management Plan and presenting a first draft of the website’s structure.
+The team also discussed the research actions planned for the rest of 2022, taking stock of the procedure for submitting data to the Data Management Plan and presenting a first draft of the website's structure.

 COSMO-ART kick-off meeting

-• Chambéry, France
+- Chambéry, France

-• 10 January – 2 February 2022
+- 10 January - 2 February 2022

-• The Team
+- The Team

-For two and a half days, the team members met in a hybrid mode that facilitated everyone’s participation.
-After the first half-day, during which each member successively presented his or her field of research and expertise, the objectives of the COSMO-ART research project were reviewed and discussed.
-Everyone was able to specify their involvement in the various research actions planned.
-The student work planned in the project was also discussed and refined, with an initial forecast for the four years of the project.
-Part of the discussions also focused on the methods of organising the collective work, with the setting up of a collaborative work space as well as discussions on the structuring of the Data Management Plan and the data contributed by the collective.
-For the members present on site, their accommodation in the same guesthouse allowed for quality time for inter-knowledge, which is necessary for any project start-up that is both multi-annual and multi-disciplinary.
+After the first half-day, during which each member successively presented their field of research and expertise, the objectives of the COSMO-ART research project were reviewed and discussed.
+Everyone was able to specify their involvement in the different research actions planned.
+The student work planned for the project was also discussed and refined, with an initial timetable for the four years of the project.

 Survey and spatial analysis of rock art in the Erongo Mountains